remeh/diago/README.md

 # Diago

-Diago is a visualization tool for profiles generated with `pprof`.
+Diago is a visualization tool for profiles and heap snapshots generated with `pprof`.

 ## Features

   - Visual interface with an easy-to-use read tree
+    - CPU usage
+    - Total heap allocated
+    - Heap in-use
   - Search in functions and filenames
   - Aggregate per functions or per function calls (lines)